butchakia/AI_case_study/README.md

 * What field is the company in?

 The company is in the field of artificial intelligence with the goal of eventually creating a form of artifical general intelligence.
-Users can either interact with its chat bot, ChatGPT or image generator, DALL-E.
+Users can either interact with its chatbot, ChatGPT or image generator, DALL-E.

 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?